Ballast Equity Management, LLC Q2 2022 Commentary

 Quality Value Midcap Portfolio Activity

-The Ballast Select Value Strategy returned 4.31% and 4.09%, gross and net of fees, lagging the returns of 5.00% and 5.44% for the Russell 2500 Value and Russell 2500 Indexes, respectively.
-Select Value is a high conviction strategy that takes Ballast’s “best ideas” from its Quality Value Smallcap and Quality Value Midcap strategies.
-Stock selection in the Consumer Discretionary and Financials sectors aided returns, while selection in the Materials and Information Technology sectors detracted.
-As with Ballast’s Quality Value Smallcap strategy, robust returns of more cyclical small cap businesses created headwinds for Select Value, particularly the outsized returns within the Index of AMC Entertainment.
+The Ballast Select Value Strategy returned -9.72% and -9.91%, gross and net of fees, leading the returns of -15.39% and -16.98% for the Russell 2500 Value and Russell 2500 Indexes, respectively.
+Select Value is a high conviction strategy that takes Ballast’s “best ideas” from our Quality Value Smallcap and Quality Value Midcap strategies.
+Security selection delivered nearly all the outperformance during the quarter, with the greatest benefit in Industrials and Consumer Discretionary companies.
+As with Ballast’s small and mid-cap portfolios, an underweight and negative security selection in Energy and an absence of Utilities companies detracted.

 Select Value Top Contributors